GoncaloFelicio/Pomodoro-App/README.md

 - Package the app to also work on windows,
 - Open app by clicking on the terminal executable inside /dist (opens much faster),
-- Auto adjust the background image to always match size of the window.
+- Auto adjust the background image to always match size of the window,
+- Load the custom fonts from path, and remove the step to install them in the How to use instructions,

 # Final Notes